gestom/whycon-orig/README.md

 ```
 roslaunch whycon_ros whycon.launch
 ```
+7. If using patterns with encoded ID keep the option <i>identify</i> turned on in <i>rqt_reconfigure</i> and if without ID, then turn it off!!!
-7. You should see the image with some numbers below the circle.
+8. You should see the image with some numbers below the circle.
 Pressing <i>D</i> shows the segmentation result.
-8. You can change the parameters in <i>rqt_reconfigure</i> which should open together with whycon GUI.
+9. You can change the parameters in <i>rqt_reconfigure</i> which should open together with whycon GUI.

 #### Generating tags with ID